JocaPC/AzureBCP/README.md

 {
   "ConnectionString": "Server=<SERVERNAME>.database.windows.net;Database=<DATABASENAME>;User Id=<USERID>;Password=<PASSWORD>;Encrypt=True;",
   "WorkerThreads": 50,
-  "Startup": "",
-  "Cleanup": "",
   "AccountName": "STORAGE_ACCOUNT_NAME",
   "Container": "CONTAINER_NAME",
   "SAS": "sv=2017-04-17&ss=b&srt=sco&sp=rl&st=2017-11-22T11%3A31%3A00Z&se=2017-12-25T11%3A31%3A00lM5bHSE%2BRNhQCw%2Fm446Gn1Bs%3D"
 }
 ```

-You can put T-SQL queries that should be executed before and after execution of import  in **Startup** and **Cleanup** properties.

 # Examples
 If you have placed connection information in the configuration file, you can load the files from Azure Blob Storage using the following command line: